US STOCKS-Wall St climbs further on jobs data, gains in tech

 By Tanya Agrawal

-July 7 Wall Street extended gains in early afternoon trading on Friday, powered by robust jobs data and a rebound in technology stocks.
+July 7 (Reuters) - Wall Street extended gains in early afternoon trading on Friday, powered by robust jobs data and a rebound in technology stocks.

 Nonfarm payrolls increased by 222,000 jobs last month, data from the Labor Department showed, beating economists' expectations for a 179,000 gain.